DataGrip 2024.2 Help

 Install a keymap from a plugin

-Besides the default set of keymaps, you can install keymaps from plugins (such as, keymaps for GNOME and KDE): open the Settings dialog Control+Alt+S, select Plugins, switch to the Marketplace tab and search for keymap.
+Besides the default set of keymaps, you can install keymaps from plugins (such as, keymaps for GNOME and KDE): open the Settings dialog Ctrl+Alt+S, select Plugins, switch to the Marketplace tab and search for keymap.

 Tune your keymap